jbarbourmoore/Cryptography-Exploration/README.md

 ### Caesar Cypher

+I implemented a version of the caesar cypher in Python.
 The caesar cypher is a very simple example of a cypher which relies on shifting every character in a message the same number of places in the alphabet.
 For example if you were to encrypt "def" with a multiplcation value of four the result would be "hij".
 The idea is that, without the knowing the shift value, it is harder to find the original message.
 However, since the cypher is limited by the number of letters in the alphabet, it is trivial to brute force.

 <img
     style="display: block; margin-left: auto; margin-right: auto; width: 100%;"